Samantha Johnson: Loan to Sydney FC

 In September 2014, it was announced that Johnson was to be loaned to Sydney FC in the W-League.

 Loan to Melbourne Victory

 In October 2016, Johnson was loaned to Melbourne Victory for the 2016–17 W-League season.

 Johnson returned to the Victory for the 2018–19 W-League season, she appeared in 12 matches for Melbourne as they won the Premiership as the top team during the regular season.
 In the W-League semi-final against Perth, Johnson received two yellow cards and was sent off in extra-time, Melbourne lost to Perth 4–2 (aet).

 Utah Royals FC (2018–2019)

-After being acquired by the Utah Royals FC midseason, Johnson made her debut for the Royals on June 30 in a 3–1 win against Sky Blue FC, she started and played all 90 minutes at centre-back.
-Johnson made six appearances for the Royals in 2018.
+After being acquired by the Utah Royals FC mid-season, Johnson made her debut for the Royals on June 30 in a 3–1 win against Sky Blue FC, she started and played all 90 minutes at centre-back.

 Johnson appeared in eight games for the Royals in 2019.
 She announced her retirement from professional soccer on June 28, 2019.